Mom anxiety is a very real and often scary emotional place to be in.

 Being away from the kids and doing something for yourself occasionally will allow you to take a breather and decompress.
 Hence, helping you feel more relaxed once back to your routine.

 Now, let me address that I understand we are all busy and that the last thing we have time for is ourselves.

-However, a mental break IS priority as it allows to lower mommy anxiety levels by allowing us to reset.
+However, a mental break IS a priority as it allows us to lower mommy anxiety levels by allowing us to reset.

 Related article: Avoid Mom Burnout (5 Places to Think Clearly for Moms)

-One of the things that has been the most helpful in helping me deal with mom anxiety is keeping my mind preoccupied with positive and constructive things.
+One of the things that have been the most helpful in helping me deal with mom’s anxiety is keeping my mind preoccupied with positive and constructive things.

 Setting goals and working towards them is one of the best ways to accomplish that.